skyfox69/jsapi/README.md

 property 'foo', source: ->(bar) { bar.foo }
 ```

-#### Schemas
+### Specifying schemas

-The following keywords are provided to define the schema of a parameter, request body,
+The following keywords are provided to define the schema of a parameter, request body, response
-response or property.
+or property.

 - `:additional_properties` - See
   [The additional_properties keyword](#the-additional_properties-keyword)